A man has been charged with murder following a shocking hit-and-run that claimed the life of a pedestrian in Harlow.

-Suspect Named and Charges Filed
+Suspect Named and Multiple Charges Filed

 • A 39-year-old man from Harlow has been arrested on suspicion of robbery and murder.

-Both men remain in custody for questioning.
+Both remain in police custody for questioning.

-Police Appeal and Investigation
+Police Appeal for Witnesses

 “Detectives are continuing to appeal for anyone with information which could assist us to get in touch.
-A dedicated public portal remains live for quick reporting.
+A dedicated public portal remains live for quick reporting.”

-How to Help
+How to Help the Investigation

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.